Education: Technology and others

-Educational technology can enhance learning in various ways.
-In the form of media, it often serves as the primary source of information in the classroom, allowing teachers to allocate their time and energy to other tasks such as lesson planning, student guidance, and performance assessment.
-By presenting information using graphics, audio, and video instead of mere text, educational technology can also enhance comprehension.
-Interactive elements, such as educational games, further engage learners in the learning process.
-Moreover, technology facilitates the accessibility of educational materials to a wide audience, particularly through online resources, while also promoting collaboration among students and communication with teachers.
-The integration of artificial intelligence in education holds promise for providing new learning experiences to students and supporting teachers in their work.
-However, it also introduces new risks related to data privacy, misinformation, and manipulation.
-Various organizations advocate for student access to educational technologies, including initiatives such as the One Laptop per Child initiative, the African Library Project, and Pratham.
+Educational technology can benefit learning in various ways.
+In the form of media, it often takes the role of the primary supplier of information in the classroom.
+This means that the teacher can focus their time and energy on other tasks, like planning the lesson and guiding students as well as assessing educational performance.
+Educational technology can also make information easier to understand by presenting it using graphics, audio, and video rather than through mere text.
+In this regard, interactive elements may be used to make the learning experience more engaging in the form of educational games.
+Technology can be employed to make educational materials accessible to many people, like when using online resources.
+It additionally facilitates collaboration between students and communication with teachers.
+The use of artificial intelligence in education holds various potentials, such as providing new learning experiences to students and assisting teachers in their work, but also poses new risks associated with data privacy, false information, and manipulation.
+Various organizations promote student access to educational technologies, such as the One Laptop per Child initiative, the African Library Project, and Pratham.

-School infrastructure also plays a crucial role in educational success.
-It encompasses physical aspects such as the school's location, size, and available facilities and equipment.
-A healthy and safe environment, well-maintained classrooms, appropriate classroom furniture, as well as access to a library and a canteen, all contribute to fostering educational success.
-Additionally, the quality of teachers significantly impacts student achievement.
-Skilled teachers possess the ability to motivate and inspire students, and tailor instructions to individual abilities and needs.
-Their skills depend on their own education, training, and teaching experience.
-A meta-analysis by Engin Karadağ et al. concludes that, compared to other influences, factors related to the school and the teacher have the greatest impact on educational success.
+School infrastructure also influences educational success.
+It includes physical aspects of the school, like its location and size as well as the available school facilities and equipment.
+A healthy and safe environment, well-maintained classrooms, and suitable classroom furniture as well as the availability of a library and a canteen tend to contribute to educational success.
+The quality of the teacher also has an important impact on student achievement.
+Skilled teachers know how to motivate and inspire students and are able to adjust their instructions to the students' abilities and needs.
+Important in this regard are the teacher's own education and training as well as their past teaching experience.
+A meta-analysis by Engin Karadağ et al. concludes that, compared to other influences, factors related to the school and the teacher have the biggest impact on educational success.

-Parent involvement also enhances achievement and can increase children's motivation and commitment when they know their parents are invested in their educational endeavors.
-This often results in heightened self-esteem, improved attendance rates, and more positive behavior at school.
-Parent involvement covers communication with teachers and other school staff to raise awareness of current issues and explore potential resolutions.
-Other relevant factors, occasionally addressed in academic literature, encompass historical, political, demographic, religious, and legal aspects.
+Parent involvement also boosts achievement and can make children more motivated and invested if they are aware that their parents care about their educational efforts.
+This tends to lead to increased self-esteem, better attendance rates, and more constructive behavior at school.
+Parent involvement also includes communication with teachers and other school staff to make other parties aware of current issues and how they may be resolved.
+Further relevant factors sometimes discussed in the academic literature include historical, political, demographic, religious, and legal aspects.